waditya/namaste-react/Notes/Episode-11-Data-is-the-new-oil.md

 UI layer is powered by data layer.
 It consists of JSX Data layer consists state, props ,local variables, etc.

 Building sections on Restaurant Menu

+Accordian is a type of UI where list can be collapsed and expanded.
+There are 2 things -
+1. Accordian Header
+2. Accordian data (body)